SQLMessenger User Manual

 Database Username

-Enter the username for the database server.
+Enter the database server username.

 Database Password

-Enter the password for the database server.
+Enter the database server password.

 Default Database